bandogora/simple-vsat/README.md

 What it does:
 1. Checks reachability by parsing Verilog modules
 2. Unrolls the transition relation and converts it to a dimacs formatted CNF
-3. Calls a SAT solver
+3. Calls MiniSat to solve satisfiability

 ## Requirments